cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ### Shape {#schema-entitytypes-shape}

 You specify the shape of an entity type using the [record syntax](../policies/syntax-datatypes.html#datatype-record) of Cedar policies.
 That is, attribute declarations are enclosed by brackets, each of which is a `<Name>:<Type>` pair.
 Attribute names are either identifiers or strings.
-Such a declaration also defines a record type.
-We will visit schema type syntax later in the document.
-To make entity type declarations consistent with common type declarations, users can write a `=` before attribute declarations like `entity User = {...};`.
+Such a declaration also defines a [record schema type](#schema-entitytypes-shape-record), which we will visit later in the document.
+To make entity type declarations consistent with [common type declarations](#schema-commonTypes), users can write a `=` before attribute declarations like `entity User = {...};`.

 Note that if you omit attribute declarations, then entities of this type do not have any attributes.
 This is equivalent to specifying an empty record (i.e., `{}`).

 ### Schema types {#schema-types}

-The corresponding type names of Cedar data types [Boolean](../policies/syntax-datatypes.html#datatype-boolean), [String](../policies/syntax-datatypes.html#datatype-string), [Long](../policies/syntax-datatypes.html#datatype-string) are `Bool`, `String`, `Long`, respectively.
-An entity type or an extension type is specified by its name.
-The entity type name is either an identifier or identifiers separated by `::`.
+Schema types can be used as RHS of an attribute or common type declaration.
+Cedar data types have their corresponding schema types: The corresponding type names of Cedar primitive data types [Boolean](../policies/syntax-datatypes.html#datatype-boolean), [String](../policies/syntax-datatypes.html#datatype-string), [Long](../policies/syntax-datatypes.html#datatype-string) are `Bool`, `String`, `Long`, respectively.
+An entity type or an extension type is specified by its name: The entity type name is either an identifier or identifiers separated by `::`.
 For example, both `User` and `ExampleCo::User` are both valid entity type names.
 An extension type name is just an identifier, specifically, `ipaddr` or `decimal` as of now.
+Since Cedar verison 3.1, we reserve the namespace `__cedar` and allow fully-qualified type names for primitive and extension types with this namespace.
+For example, `__cedar::ipaddr` uniquely identifies the `ipaddr` extension type.

 We detail the declarations of composite data types as follows.